Sanatan Sikh: 19th century

-Around the 19th century, former terms such as sehajdhari began to be replaced by the term Sanatan Sikh.
-The Sanatan Sikh faction was led by Khem Singh Bedi, Avtar Singh Vahiria and others of the landed aristocracy.
-Theirs was an interpretation that accepted a wide range of beliefs drawn from Hinduism and Islam, including belief in the Vedas, idols, Hindu epics, and Sufi pirs.
-According to Oberoi, the interpretation "deeply transformed Sikh thinking and practices."
 Under its auspices, Hindu priests publicly worshipped idols and images in the Golden Temple precincts, and it was considered legitimate to worship living Gurus, descendants of Sikh gurus and other prominent ancestries who had "inherited their charisma."
 In addition to himself, Khem Singh claimed special reverence for all members of clans to which the Gurus had belonged.
 For these groups the principle of authority of Sikh tradition was invested in living gurus (as Khem Singh Bedi, their leader, liked to be regarded) rather than the principle of shabad guru, or the Guru Granth Sahib as the Guru, which was upheld by the dominant Khalsa tradition.
+The Sanatan Sikhs supported the Dasam Granth as being an authentic scripture, whilst the Tat Khalsa rejected it.
 Amid factional rivalry, the influence of the dominant Tat Khalsa ("true Khalsa"), due to the support of the Sikh masses, resulted in the decline of this socioreligious faction.